Foveran Links

-Foveran Links is a Site of Special Scientific Interest (SSSI) in the parish of Foveran, in Aberdeenshire, Scotland.
-It consists of a mobile dune system located along the coast south of the Ythan Estuary, which separates it from the sand dunes of the Forvie National Nature Reserve.
-The southern parts of the site were partially destroyed by the construction of the Trump International Golf Links resort, which has led to the start of a consultation for the removal of its SSSI status.
+Foveran Links is a Site of Special Scientific Interest (SSSI) in the parish of Foveran, Aberdeenshire, Scotland.
+It comprises a mobile dune system along the coast south of the Ythan Estuary, which separates it from the sand dunes of the Forvie National Nature Reserve.
+The southern part of the site was partially destroyed by the construction of the Trump International Golf Links resort, leading to consultation on the removal of its SSSI status.